-MAF Dalkia is a joint venture established in 2002 between MAF Ventures and Dalkia, a subsidiary of Veolia Environment, in which MAF Ventures owns 51 per cent. of the shares.
-MAF Dalkia provides solutions designed to optimise the costs involved in managing the energy infrastructure in shopping centres, offices, leisure complexes, hotels, hospitals, universities, airports and any other commercial, industrial, residential or public buildings.
+ENOVA by VEOLIA (previously known as Majid Al Futtaim Dalkia) is a joint venture established in 2002 between Majid Al Futtaim Ventures and Dalkia, a subsidiary of Veolia Environment, in which Majid Al Futtaim Ventures owns 51 per cent. of the shares.
+ENOVA by VEOLIA provides solutions designed to optimise the costs involved in managing the energy infrastructure in shopping centres, offices, leisure complexes, hotels, hospitals, universities, airports and any other commercial, industrial, residential or public buildings.

-MAF Dalkia was originally created to service Group facilities at prices in line with market rates.
-Since its inception, however, the company has grown such that approximately 57 per cent. of its revenue for the year ended 31 December 2012 and approximately 59 per cent. of its revenue for 2011 came from charges to non-Group companies.
-In December 2009, the joint venture agreement with Dalkia was amended to reflect the contribution by Dalkia to the joint venture of related businesses in Bahrain and Saudi Arabia.
-In return, MAF Ventures ceded management control of the joint venture to Dalkia and, whilst retaining its 51 per cent. shareholding, now accounts for the joint venture as an associate.
+Approximately 60 per cent. of ENOVA by VEOLIA's revenue for the financial year ended 31 December 2016 and approximately 64 per cent. of its revenue for 2015 came from charges to non-MAF Group companies.
+In December 2009, the joint venture agreement with Majid Al Futtaim Dalkia (now known as ENOVA by VEOLIA) was amended to reflect the contribution by Majid Al Futtaim Dalkia to the joint venture of related businesses in Bahrain and the Kingdom of Saudi Arabia.
+In return, Majid Al Futtaim Ventures ceded management control of the joint venture to Majid Al Futtaim Dalkia and, whilst retaining its 51 per cent. shareholding, now accounts for the joint venture as an associate.